What is an Employee card?

 At the embassy in the country of origin, however, make sure to reserve a date in advance; some countries may even have a limited number of Employee cards available.

-Citizens from a country that is on the list here: (https://pexpats.com/who-can-apply-for-a-czech-long-term-visa-in-the-eu) can make an appointment and apply for the EC at a Czech embassy in any EU country (for example in Vienna, Berlin, Budapest, Brussels, Madrid…)
+Citizens from a country that is on the list here: (https://pexpats.com/who-can-apply-for-a-czech-long-term-visa-in-the-eu) can make an appointment and apply for the EC at a Czech embassy in any EU country (for example in Vienna, Dresden, Budapest, Brussels, Madrid…)

 Department of the Asylum and Migration Policy at the Ministry of Interior.
-(If you reside in the Czech Republic on the basis of a visa for a residency over 90 days or on the basis of a permission for a residency on a different basis.
+(If you reside in the Czech Republic on the basis of a visa for a residency over 90 days or on the basis of permission for a residency on a different basis.

 No matter where you are applying for, please make sure all your documents are translated into Czech language and some of the translated documents will most likely require a legalisation and an apostille.